 3. Every meeting should have an objective, agenda, and designated note-taker.

-Instead of scheduling a meeting based on a topic, try scheduling a meeting based on an intent.
+Instead of scheduling a meeting based on a topic, try scheduling a meeting based on intent.
 Examples include: Setting quarterly sales goals, relaying a new HR policy, or brainstorming content for an upcoming newsletter.
 Having your end goal in mind from the outset will keep the conversation focused.
-Having an agenda, which identifies who will discuss what when, will also keep you on track.
+Having an agenda, which identifies who will discuss what when will also keep you on track.
 There should also be a designated note-taker.
-Someone that can keep track of the issues discussed, resolutions, next steps and deadlines.
-Best practice is to share this information with the group internally as well as prior to the next meeting so everyone is well aware of their roles and responsibilities.
+Someone that can keep track of the issues discussed, resolutions, next steps, and deadlines.
+The best practice is to share this information with the group internally as well as prior to the next meeting so everyone is well aware of their roles and responsibilities.

 4. Stow your phone.